Mid-month news September 2025

 News updates below.

 Some very difficult news.
 My mother has had a very serious stroke, that has left her very confused.
-Some good news – the Kenyan government is encouraging me to take my children back!
 Some pictures illustrating some of my church-leader-colleagues in Yala, Kenya.
 My act of folly, trying to solve the situation of weeds growing in the gutter of my home church in Kenya.
 I am already in UK to be with mum.
 My furlough in UK and Germany begins officially on 2nd October 2025.

 Mum